UoW-ATM/joas_air_rail_network_analysis/README.md

 ### ii.
 Brief data description <a name="data_brief_description"></a>
 Brief description of data input:
 - From [OpenSky](https://opensky-network.org/data/impala):
-  - flights_data4 --> contains the data from flights_data4 table from OpenSky for the first week of May 2023.
+  - flight information from OpenSky's flights_data4 table for the first week of May 2023.
-  - aircraftDatabase.csv --> aircraft database (registration, type, etc.) as a function of transponder's icao24 id.
+  - aircraft database (registration, type, etc.) as a function of transponder's icao24 id.
 - From [Renfe](https://data.renfe.com/dataset/horarios-de-alta-velocidad-larga-distancia-y-media-distancia):
   - mid and long-distance train dataset (GTFS): routes, stops, stops times, trips, etc. for 2023.
 - Pre-computed from other sources (by authors):
   - rail emissions estimated using [EcoPassenger](http://ecopassenger.hafas.de).
   - flight emissions per route estimated based on the model from Montlaur, A., Delgado, L., & Trapote-Barreira, C. (2021). [_Analytical Models for CO<sub>2</sub> Emissions and Travel Time for Short-to-Medium-Haul Flights Considering Available Seats_](https://doi.org/10.3390/su131810401).
-Sustainability 13.18 (2021) and from some specific flights using EUROCONTROL's [IMPACT](www.eurocontrol.int/platform/integrated-aircraft-noise-and-emissions-modelling-platform) model.
+Sustainability 13.18 (2021) and from some specific flights using EUROCONTROL's [IMPACT](https://www.eurocontrol.int/platform/integrated-aircraft-noise-and-emissions-modelling-platform) model.
 - Other (collected/computed by authors):
   - airport static information (coordinates).
   - manually modified airport codes with the list of airport codes swapped as erroneous departure or arrival sourced from OpenSky (flights_data4 table).